JakobLeander/hexapod/README.md

 # To control the robot
 You can control the robot from a bluetooth device (not IOS) that can send serial commands.

-You can use the unity app in the hexapod-app folder if you want

 To move the robot you send serial commands.
 The commands are in the format a character followed by a single digit.

 The commands must be wrapped by [] to reduce risk of corrupted commands